Position Size Calculator

 Position size is calculated by dividing your dollar risk (account size multiplied by risk percentage) by the risk per share (the difference between entry price and stop-loss price).
 For example, if your dollar risk is $1,000 and the risk per share is $10, you would buy 100 shares.
 The result is typically rounded down to whole shares.

-This depends on your trading style and risk tolerance.
-Many traders keep individual positions between 5-10% of their portfolio.
+Many traders keep individual positions between 5-10% of their portfolio, though the range varies with trading style and risk tolerance.
 Concentrated positions (above 20-25%) increase portfolio volatility.
 The position size calculator shows your portfolio exposure percentage so you can evaluate whether a trade is appropriately sized for your account.